 - Parkinality : Parkinson’s has become a new part of my personality

 Why am I putting my head above the parapet and writing :

 - To raise awareness about early onset Parkinson’s

 - To let others living with Parkinson’s know they are not alone

 - To keep a journal as I believe it will help me (and as soon as it doesn’t I will stop)

 - No (well mostly no, after all it is a (currently) incurable degenerative neurological condition).

-‘Archived Blog Posts’ – in brackets are the number of posts in each month.
-So if you would like to start reading from the beginning, click on ‘January 2017’ and you will find the first post ‘Diagnosis Day’, the blogs are numbered.
+‘Archived Blog Posts’ – to start from the beginning, click on ‘January 2017’ the first post ‘Diagnosis Day’, the blogs are numbered.